Friday, June 24, 2016

 Alfred Lord Tennyson

 On a clear day at access at Sailor bar, I can see the Sierra Nevada Mountains They're snow-capped, looming and like John Muir said calling for us come.
-In between are the forks of the American River brimming with spring run off, roaring down to the basin.
+In between are the forks of the American River brimming with spring runoff, roaring down to the basin.
 Turning to the west, it's a water trail to the Pacific.
 Down the American River, pouring into the Sacramento River and the Delta before reaching San Francisco Bay.
 In some places the water is slow and gentle, almost meandering lost without direction, while in other places it's quick and furious moving with such force that it has carved out the canyon that cradles it.
 However, water isn't concerned about the past, it lives in the now.
 Leonardo Da Vinci said, "In rivers, the water that you touch is the last of what has passed and the first of that which comes; so with present time."

 "One of the reasons I love whitewater kayaking to much is that it forces you to focus on the moment," wrote former member of the Canadian Freestyle Whitewater Kayak Team and Bronze medalist Anna Levesque in her recent Girls at Play newsletter. " If you don't pay attention in a rapid you could end up somewhere you don't want to be.
-People are addicted to whitewater kayaking because thy fell that intense joy that come with being really present, in the moment.
+People are addicted to whitewater kayaking because they felt that intense joy that comes with being really present, in the moment.
 You don't have to be a whitewater kayaker to experience this.
 Sea kayakers experience this and lake paddlers who are able to get really quiet and pay attention to the beauty around them are also able to experience the present moment"

 Some good advice as we head into the summer paddling season.
 Its great to look back on our experiences on the water, but we should be reminded that our best days are just any days we are paddling.
-So seize each day and enjoy each moment at the mountains, lakes, rivers.
+So seize each day and enjoy each moment in the mountains, lakes, rivers.

 Here are a few of my favorite images from this year so far.